 So instead of manually configuring a VPN with your Android phone, we recommend subscribing to a provider with dedicated VPN apps for Android.
 Instead of inputting server domains and pre-shared keys, all you need to do is install the app, log in, choose a server, and hit connect.

-Connecting your Android phone to a VPN server in the appropriate location can mask your IP address and help you unblock geo-locked content like Netflix and Amazon Prime Video.
+Connecting to a VPN server, whether that’s with your Sony smartphone, Samsung Galaxy tablet or any other Android device, in the appropriate location can mask your IP address and help you unblock geo-locked content like Netflix and Amazon Prime Video.
 It can also prevent your ISP and mobile carrier from monitoring your online activities.
 It’s always a good idea to connect your Android device to a VPN server when on a public wi-fi network to stop hackers from snooping on your online activity.

 Of course, not all VPN providers offer the same service.
 To make our list as a best Android VPN, services need to meet the following criteria: